What to Know About Medical Expense Deductions

 The ACA requires that the majority of Americans have health insurance.
 Failing to get coverage can cost you in tax penalties.
 This penalty is occasionally referred to as the “individual mandate” or the “individual shared responsibility payment.”
 This tax penalty will apply for any month that you, your spouse or your dependents do not have healthcare coverage.
 However, the penalty may be waived if you do not have coverage for one or two consecutive months, and you qualify for an exemption.

 When you add up your expenses, include any premiums you pay for health insurance.
-This deduction applies to individual, group, Medicare and long-term care plans.
+These deductible medical expenses apply to individual, group, Medicare and long-term care plans.
 Keep in mind that you may only deduct amounts paid out of your taxable income.
 Don't add any payments that your employer withheld from pretax earnings.

 When you lack health insurance or an insurer doesn't reimburse you, it's possible to deduct most out-of-pocket costs.
 They include fees for a wide range of screenings and treatments.
 The IRS only allows taxpayers to claim cosmetic surgery expenses if a disease or accident makes an operation necessary.
 It's legal to subtract vasectomy and sterilization costs.
 You may also deduct payments for preventive services, such as yearly checkups and eye examinations.